-See Richard F. Dole, Jr., Permanent Injunctive Relief for Trade Secret Misappropriation Without an Express Limit Upon Its Duration, 17 B.U.
-J. Sci. & Tech.
+^{260.} See Richard F. Dole, Jr., Permanent Injunctive Relief for Trade Secret Misappropriation Without an Express Limit Upon Its Duration, 17 B.U.
+J. SCI. & TECH.
 L. 173, 196 (2011) for a discussion of the history of the adoption of this provision along with examples of its application.

-257 See, e.g., ShowCoat Sols., LLC v.
+^{261.} See, e.g., ShowCoat Sols., LLC v.
 Butler, No. 1:18-CV-789-ALB, 2020 WL 1467215 (M.D.
 Ala.
 Mar.
 19, 2020) (ordering use and production injunctions as to different trade secrets, with the duration of the production injunction calibrated to evidence of how long it took others to develop similar formulas, along with an injunction prohibiting the sale of computer code that had been developed through misappropriation).
-For other examples of cases the evidence presented concerning the time it took the trade secret owner to develop the information at issue, and the period it enjoyed its advantage prior to the misappropriation.
-Still other cases focus on evidence of the period of time it would take the defendant or a legitimate competitor to engage in successful reverse engineering or independent development.
-Arriving at an appropriate fixed duration may require testimony from both technical and economic experts.

-Where the specific period of time in which the defendants could have lawfully acquired the information is unclear, some courts have awarded indefinite injunctions, with the burden on the defendants to seek a modification when the commercial advantage from the appropriation has ended.260 discussing "head start" injunctions (all decided under common law), see, e.g., Picker Int'l Corp. v.
+For other examples of cases discussing "head start" injunctions (all decided under common law), see, e.g., Picker Int'l Corp. v.
 Imaging Equip.
 Servs., Inc., 931 F. Supp.
 18 (D. Mass.
 1995), aff'd, 94 F.3d 640 (1st Cir.
 1996) (ordering permanent use injunction where defendant had engaged in ten-year campaign to acquire and use specialized trade secrets at issue, continuing even during the trial); Monovis, Inc. v.
 Aquino, 905 F. Supp.
 1205 (W.D.N.Y.
 1994) (permanently enjoining individual and his new organization from competing in the highly specialized single screw compressor marketplace given his prior misappropriation and subterfuge and his intimate knowledge of the technology secrets and fact that the rest of the industry had been unable to develop alternatives, but had taken licenses from plaintiff); Peggy Lawton Kitchens, Inc. v.
 Hogan, 466 N.E.2d 138, 139 (Mass.
 App.
 Ct.
 1984) (affirming permanent injunction where evidence showed that plaintiff's cookie recipe had produced cookies for many years that were unique among forty other regional brands); Curtiss-Wright Corp. v.
 Edel-Brown Tool & Die Co., Inc., 407 N.E.2d 319 (Mass.
 1980) (affirming order imposing permanent production injunction where trial court had found that no other manufacturer had ever been able to produce two-tone sinks of the type produced by plaintiff; remanding for damages calculation).